 If you plan on snacking on these within a week or two, no. Just store them in the fridge if you like them softer.

-Dried cranberries can last from 1-2 years if fully dried and not supplemented with sugars, assuming full dryness and proper storage is practice.
+Dried cranberries can last from 1-2 years if fully dried and not supplemented with sugars, assuming full dryness and proper storage are practiced.

 Sugared dried cranberries can last up to a year